marlonnienaber/pandas-explore/Readme.md

 # pandas_explore

 **pandas_explore** is a Python package designed for the exploration of columns in pandas DataFrames.
-It provides utilities to analyze the raw data of numerical, categorical, boolean and ID attributes.
+It provides utilities to analyze the raw data of numerical, categorical, boolean, string and ID attributes.
 Furthermore single and multi-column keys can be analyzed.

 ## Installation